-About three months ago, Dion Giolito of Illusione Cigars posted a few interesting tweets on his Twitter account (@vudu9) that he would be releasing a very limited number of Holy Lance (~hl~) Lanceros in both Maduro and Candela wrappers.
-According to Dion, the first production was limited to 400 boxes of 25 for each blend, with more to be produced, but how many more depends on how well the first batch sells, among other things.
-From a post of Dion’s:
+About three months ago, Dion Giolito of Illusione posted a few interesting tweets on his Twitter account (@vudu9) that he would be releasing a very limited number of Holy Lance (~hl~) Lanceros in both maduro and candela wrappers.
+According to Giolito, the first production was limited to 400 boxes of 25 for each blend, with more to be produced, but how many more depends on how well the first batch sells, among other things.
+From a post of Giolito’s:

 (The New Lanceros were) Rolled at Raices Cubanas.
 I had a bunch of extra ~hl~ boxes, so rather than eat the cost that it took to make them, I’m gonna put some maduro’s and candelas in them.
 They’ll be available to any authorized retailer ’till they’re gone.

-While the Maduro wrapper was expected eventually (it is a natural progression, after all), the Candela wrapper was a surprise to many, myself included.
-After all, for years, the Candela wrapper has been thought of as a “joke” cigar, something that you try once (perhaps on Christmas or St. Patrick’s Day) and then forget about.
+While the maduro wrapper was expected eventually, the candela wrapper was a surprise to many, myself included.
+After all, in recent years, the candela wrapper has been thought of as a “joke” cigar, something that you try once and then forget about.

-In order to produce the green colored wrappers, the wrapper is essentially cooked to a temperature of about 165 degrees in a barn.
-After about 65 hours of this, the chlorophyll has been locked into the leaf, causing the (somewhat unnatrual) shade of green that is the hallmark of the Candela cigars.
+In order to produce the green-colored wrappers, the wrapper is essentially cooked to a temperature of about 165 degrees in a barn.
+After about 65 hours of this, the chlorophyll has been locked into the leaf, causing the shade of green that is the hallmark of the candela cigars.

 And, just as a comparison, here is a photo of both of the new Holy Lance blends, the Maduro on the left and the Candela on the right.